grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Customers use RSS feeds of our release notes pages to be notified of new releases.
 Therefore, the `date` front matter is recommended for release note pages.

-The value to the `date` field should be a full ISO 8601 timestamp.
+The value of the `date` field should be a full ISO 8601 timestamp.
 For example, `date: "2023-04-24T00:00:00Z"` is 12:00 AM, Apr 24 Coordinated Universal Time (UTC).

 ### description